Restock will be in March 2015. The first shipment sold out in 48 hours.

 Due to disagreements between the Quartermaster and Generals Bradley and Eisenhower, these uniforms didn't appear in France until September of 1944 with the 82nd and 101st Airborne Divisions who had been re-equipped with them in England.
 However, supply shortages meant that the troops in the infantry and armored divisions were never fully converted to the new uniform.

 These M43's feature a cotton sateen shell with early production olive drab #3 (khaki) poplin lining.
 This generation is a copy of the Feb '44 contract field jackets.
-These differ from the earliest jackets only in having the instruction label in the neck and the shell is slightly darker in color.
-Our jackets are about 20% heavier than most other reproductions because we use sateen (like originals) rather than cotton twill.
-Buttons are dark o.d..
-The latest generation (late 2011) finally has the shiny "sheen" like mint condition originals do.
-It will dull with use and washing.
+(These differ from those made in November '43 only in having the neck label.)

 About Original M1943 Field Uniforms

-Insignia Sewing Available: For more details and sewing rates go to the Insignia Sewing page. closeout or original items.
+Insignia Sewing Available: For more details and sewing rates go to the Insignia Sewing page.
 For rates on additional sewing, check the sewing service page.